Compressed Empirical Measures (in finite dimensions)

 This effect is visualized in Figure \ref{fig:CounterEx}.
-The figure shows four different weight vectors as inner products with $e_n$ ($n$ being shown on the $x$-axis).
+The figure shows four different $w_t$ as inner products with $e_n$ ($n$ being shown on the $x$-axis).
 The shaded area continues past the right end of the plot (the limit of the shaded area is given in the legend: $10^5$ for the black line etc.).
-You can observe that the right limit of the shaded area grows significantly from the black line to the red line, i.e. from $10^5$ to $10^{20}$.
+One can observe that the right limit of the shaded area grows significantly from the black line to the red line, i.e. from $10^5$ to $10^{20}$.
 While the right limit grows exponentially the left limit hardly changes.
 This is due to the small scale of the $b_n$'s.
-As a result the overall mass in the shaded area, which corresponds to the size $\norm{w_t}$, goes off to infinity.
-This implies then directly that the algorithm cannot converge with the fast rate.
-All that then remains it to show that there exists a continuous kernel that gives rise to this setup.
-We construct first a continuous function $\phi:[0,1] \rightarrow \cH$ that goes over all $a_n$ and $b_n$ and we then use this Hilbert space and this continuous function to construct an RKHS with a continuous kernel.
+As a result the overall mass in the shaded area, which corresponds to $\norm{w_t}$, diverges to infinity.
+This implies then directly that the algorithm cannot converge with the fast rate of $1/t$ that is achieved under similar assumptions in the finite dimensional setting.
+All that then remains to complete the example is to show that there exists a continuous kernel that gives rise to this setup.
+We construct first a continuous function $\phi:[0,1] \rightarrow \cH$ that goes over all $a_n$ and $b_n$ and we then use this Hilbert space and the continuous function to construct an RKHS with a continuous kernel function.